Historia Mundum

 Since the 15th century, there was a growing national consciousness among Greeks that lived under the Ottoman Empire.
 It was encouraged by the ideals from the Enlightenment and by a romantic revival of classical culture, known as Philhellenism.
 This ideological and cultural renaissance ignited the Greek population’s desire for a sovereign nation-state that reflected its legacy.

 In 1821, the Greeks initiated their revolt against the Ottoman Empire.
 This was the first significant act of separation from Ottoman rule, marking the beginning of the Empire’s fragmentation in the Balkans.
-The Greek struggle quickly transcended local boundaries, attracting attention and involvement from major European powers, each driven by its strategic interests and ideological inclinations.
+The Greek struggle quickly transcended local boundaries, attracting attention and involvement from major European powers.
+The rebellion became European for two linked reasons.
+Outsiders admired ancient Greece, and any change in Ottoman territory threatened to alter the balance among Russia, Britain, France and Austria.
+A national uprising therefore became part of the wider “Eastern Question”, the long diplomatic problem of how European powers should manage Ottoman weakness without giving one rival too much advantage.

 Russia supported the independence, motivated by its strategic interests in accessing warm-water ports and weakening the Ottomans, even though it conflicted with the counterrevolutionary principles of the Holy Alliance.
 France viewed the Greek struggle through the lens of liberalism and nationalism, advocating for the redistribution of Ottoman territories for the greater benefit of European powers.
 Meanwhile, England’s approach was initially conservative, favoring the maintenance of the Ottoman Empire’s integrity but later shifting to support Greek independence under certain conditions.